konveyor/tackle2-hub/hack/tool/README.md

 Data directory ```-d / --data-dir``` specifies path to local directory with Tackle database records in JSON format (```./tackle-data``` by default).

 SSL warnings ```-w / --disable-ssl-warnings``` optional suppress ssl warning for api requests.

+Import errors could be skipped with ``` -i / --ignore-import-errors ``` -  not recommended - use with high attention to avoid data inconsistency.
+If the import has failed, it is recommended use ```tackle clean``` command to remove only imported resources.

 ## Example

 ```